ppatierno/enmasse-iot-demo/README.md

 In order to run both applications the steps needed are described [here](https://github.com/redhat-iot/amqp-spark-demo#running-demo-applications).
 Regarding the AMQP publisher application, the _messaging_ service address/port will be specified; the same of the Spark driver other than the right address for the Spark master node.

+### Deploying addresses

+TODO

+### Spark driver application

+The `spark-driver` folder provides the above AMQP temperature application (developed in Java) and a Docker image for running the related Spark driver inside the cluster.
+This application can be packaged in the following way :

+        mvn package -Pbuild-docker-image

+After that, the built Docker image can be deployed to the cluster with this command :

+        kubectl create -f <path-to-repo>/spark-driver/target/fabric8/spark-driver-svc.yaml